oskardudycz/GoldenEye/README.md

 `dotnet -i GoldenEye.WebApi.Template.SimpleDDD`

-and then create new project base on it:
+and then create new project based on it:

 `dotnet new SimpleDDD -n NameOfYourProject`